flashjaysan/memo-defold/memo-defold.md

 - L'option `Enter Target IP` [????].
 - L'option `Target Discovery Log` [????].

+#### Bibliothèques supplémentaires

+Defold allows you to share data between projects through a powerful library mechanism.
+You can use it to set up shared libraries that are accessible from all your projects, either for yourself or across the whole team.
+Read more about the library mechanism in the Libraries documentation.

 #### Exporter le jeu

 Le menu `Bundle` propose plusieurs plateforme cibles pour exporter votre jeu :